actions-marketplace-validations/rbalashevich_cloudil-cr-login/README.md

 ## CloudIL CR "Login" Action for GitHub Actions

-Logs in the local Docker client to Yandex Cloud Container Registry.
+Logs in the local Docker client to CloudIL Container Registry.

 **Table of Contents**